-Whether you are a counsellor, psychologist, psychotherapist, hypnotherapist, social worker, occupational therapist, naturopath, or other self-employed service provider, this course programme will help you to avoid the pitfalls that lead approximately 10%%%% of small businesses to fail each year and a significantly higher proportion to struggle financially.
+Whether you are a counsellor, psychologist, psychotherapist, hypnotherapist, social worker, occupational therapist, naturopath, or other self-employed service provider, this course programme will help you to avoid the pitfalls that lead approximately 10 percent of small businesses to fail each year and a significantly higher proportion to struggle keeping their business alive.

 This course contains 10 individual sessions, outlining the most common pitfalls and what you can do about avoiding them.
 You will get some great insights while starting to recognise how you can be more effective in sourcing new clients when building your private practice.

 In this session you will learn about the importance of taking your business seriously and ways to stop you giving your expertise away for free.